pysat/pysatEcosystem_Template/CONTRIBUTING.md

 1. Include an example for use
 2. Add a note to ``CHANGELOG.md`` about the changes
 3. Update the author list in ``zenodo.json`` if applicable
-4. Ensure that all checks passed (current checks include Github Actions and Coveralls)
+4. Ensure that all checks passed (current checks include GitHub Actions, Coveralls, and ReadTheDocs)

 If you don't have all the necessary Python versions available locally or have trouble building all the testing environments, you can rely on GitHub Actions to run the tests for each change you add in the pull request.
 Because testing here will delay tests by other developers, please ensure that the code passes all tests on your local system first.

 Project Style Guidelines